Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Quantifying performance in the absence of loss

 We finally compute the total number of control operations by summing the number of transfer operations and the number of displacement operations for all atoms~(Fig.~\ref{fig:lossless_absolute_comparison}a).
+Because both the baseline and the aro algorithms exactly minimize the number of displacement operations, and the aro algorithm performs fewer transfer operations, the aro algorithm ultimately performs fewer total control operations~(Fig.~\ref{fig:lossless_absolute_comparison}b).
+In addition, although the 3-approx algorithm performs fewer transfer operations than both the baseline and aro algorithms, it performs significantly more displacement operations.
+The 3-approx algorithm thus performs worse than the baseline and aro algorithms in terms of total number of control operations~(Fig.~\ref{fig:lossless_absolute_comparison}b).
+The mean relative number of control operations computed for the aro algorithm relative to the baseline (3-approx) algorithm decreases with configuration size, ranging from $0.95(6)$ ($0.93(12)$) for a configuration of $N_a^T=4\times4$ atoms to $0.89(2)$ ($0.36(5)$) for a configuration of $N_a^T=32\times32$ ~(Fig.~\ref{fig:lossless_aro}c-d).
+The uptrend observed in Fig.~\ref{fig:lossless_absolute_comparison}c between $N_a^T = 16 \times 16$ and $N_a^T = 32 \times 32$ is due to displacement operations accounting for most of the control operations when the target configuration size is large.
+Hence, the gap between the performance of the aro algorithm and that of the baseline algorithm is smaller in terms of the total number of control operations, as both algorithms minimize displacements.
+The 3-approx algorithm, however, does not minimize displacements, which is reflected in the strictly downward trend in Fig.~\ref{fig:lossless_absolute_comparison}d.

 The total number of control operations correlates with the mean success probability in the presence of loss when the duration and the efficiency of control operations are comparable for displacement and transfer operations.
-Because both the baseline and the aro algorithms exactly minimize the number of displacement operations, and the aro algorithm performs fewer transfer operations than the baseline algorithm, the aro algorithm performs fewer control operations than the baseline algorithm~(Fig.~\ref{fig:lossless_absolute_comparison}b).
-In addition, although the 3-approx algorithm performs fewer transfer operations than both the baseline and aro algorithms, it performs significantly more displacement operations, so the 3-approx algorithm performs worse than the baseline and aro algorithms in terms of total number of control operations~(Fig.~\ref{fig:lossless_absolute_comparison}b).
-The mean relative number of control operations computed for the aro algorithm relative to the baseline (3-approx) algorithm decreases with configuration size, ranging from $0.95(6)$ ($0.93(12)$) for a configuration of $N_a^T=4\times4$ atoms to $0.89(2)$ ($0.36(5)$) for a configuration of $N_a^T=32\times32$ ~(Fig.~\ref{fig:lossless_aro}c-d).
-In the presence of loss, this relative reduction in the number of control operations translates into a relative increase in the mean success probability, which we quantify in the next section.
+Hence, the relative reduction in the number of control operations achieved by the aro algorithm translates into a relative increase in the mean success probability in the presence of loss, which we quantify in the next section.